Yedomon/GBioS_Training_Genomics_Plant_Breeding_2024/README.md

 This training covered:
  - Introduction to shell,
- - RNA seq retrieval and analysis using [DIANE package](https://diane.bpmp.inrae.fr/),
+ - RNA seq retrieval and analysis from mapping to differential expression analyses,
  - NCBI database usage for homologous sequence detection and phylogenetic tree construction.